-Spring is in the air, and so is pollen and other allergens.
-With flowers blooming and the bright sunshine in clear blue skies, one would think that everyone’s excited to see the end of the cold winter months.
+Spring is in the air, and so are pollen and other allergens.
+With flowers blooming and the bright sunshine in clear blue skies, one would think that everyone's excited to see the end of the cold winter months.
 However, allergy sufferers have another issue to contend with in addition to sniffing and sneezing, and that is sinus pain affecting their teeth and other symptoms.
-Here are some of the effects of allergies on your mouth and teeth.
+Here are some of the effects of allergies on your mouth and teeth

 Many allergy sufferers experience dry mouth during spring.
 It may not be caused by allergies directly but by antihistamines and other allergy medications.
 In itself, it is not a major issue, but it can lead to other complications.
 The purpose of saliva is to form a protective barrier against bacteria.
 As such, when you don't have sufficient saliva, it can result in gingivitis, bad breath, and cavities.